Cumin Powder Recipe | Jeera Powder

 Instructions

-• Heat a frying pan on your gas stove using a low to medium flame.
-Once it's warm enough, add 1 cup of cumin seeds.
-Remember, avoid high heat as it can burn the seeds and affect their taste.
+• Heat a frying pan on your gas stove on a low to medium flame and put 1 cup of cumin seeds in it when it is hot enough.

-• Stir the seeds continuously for about 2 to 3 minutes.
-This ensures all the seeds get roasted evenly.
+• Stir the seeds continuously for about 2 to 3 minutes to ensure all of the seeds are roasted evenly.

-• Keep an eye (or rather, nose!) out for the aroma of the roasted cumin seeds.
-You might also notice a slight change in their color or see some fumes.
-When you do, turn off the gas stove to prevent over-roasting.
+• When you smell the aroma of the roasted cumin seeds, notice a slight change in color, or see fumes start to come out of it, turn the flame of your gas stove off to prevent over-roasting.

-• Once the seeds are cool, put them into a clean, dry grinder.
-Grind them until you get a fine powder.
-Then, transfer the ground seeds to a bowl.
-Congratulations, your homemade cumin powder is ready to add a burst of flavor to a variety of dishes!
+• Now, when the seeds are cool enough, transfer them into a clean and dry grinder.
+Grind them to a powder.
+Transfer the ground seeds to a bowl.
+Your homemade cumin powder is now ready to be used in a variety of dishes.

 Subscribe to My YouTube Channel Mitar Cooking!